Thinking of joining us in 2024? Book an Open Day today!

 Musicians are confident in setting their own goals and following their instincts.
 And parents, (I’m including myself in this as I’m a parent of three) we need to listen more and speak less.
 Sometimes that’s the hardest thing to do.

 Thank you so much for reading this blog, we have tackled something incredibly important.
-I’d be interested in hearing your views on the subject, no matter whether you're the parent or a young creative.

 By bruce.dickinson